John Collier (fiction writer): Adaptations

 Collier's short story "Evening Primrose" was the basis of a 1966 television musical by Stephen Sondheim, and it was also adapted for the radio series Escape and by BBC Radio.
 Several of his stories, including "Back for Christmas", "Wet Saturday" and "De Mortuis", were adapted for the television series Alfred Hitchcock Presents.
-The short story "Green Thoughts" may have inspired Little Shop of Horrors.
+The short story "Green Thoughts" may have inspired The Little Shop of Horrors.